Koozai > Blog > How to Create Blog Posts that Get Results in 2026

 • H3, H4s, … can be used as sub-sub-headings to further break up the copy.

-Images are lovely, but relevant images are crucial for your blog post to grab readers’ attention and give them something else to look at rather than just paragraphs of text.
+Images are lovely, but relevant images are crucial if you want your blog post to grab readers’ attention and give them something else to look at rather than just paragraphs of text.

-The right image or video can increase engagement among your readers and, most importantly, it can stop your blog post from being, well, a bit boring.
+The right image, screenshot, chart, video or infographic can increase engagement among your readers and, most importantly, it can stop your blog post from being, well, a bit boring.

 For the best results, think about the following: